7 Things Travelers Need to Know about Passports

 A passport card is a wallet-sized document that can be used to re-enter the United States by land or sea from Canada, Mexico, the Caribbean, and Bermuda.
 It cannot be used for air travel to these destinations.
 The card’s original purpose was to serve those who live close to these borders and must cross them frequently.

-Some travelers may be tempted to apply for a passport card because it is less expensive, but in many cases, it will not meet the requirements of their travel.
+Some travelers may be tempted to apply for a passport card because it is less expensive, but in most cases, it will not meet the requirements for travel.
 It is important to remind cruising clients that in the event of an emergency, they will not be able to fly without a passport book.
 It takes the same amount of time to receive a passport card as it would the passport book.

 4. Do children need a passport to travel?